wavefrontHQ/docs/pages/doc/ts_percentile.md

 </thead>
 <tr>
 <td>percentage</td>
 <td>A number greater than 0 and less than or equal to 100 that specifies the percentile of interest.
-You can include as many decimal points as you like.</td></tr>
+You can include as many decimal places as you like.</td></tr>
 <tr>
 <td markdown="span"> [expression](query_language_reference.html#query-expressions)</td>
 <td>Expression describing the set of time series to estimate the specified percentile for. </td></tr>